bambooww/iot-tree/web/doc/en/doc/advanced/pstation.md

 <img src="../img/adv/ps003.png">

 Among them, the site ID is required to be unique across all distributed projects, representing the unique identifier of the current sub site.
-This identifier only allows ASCII payments and numerical combinations.
+This identifier only allows ASCII char and numerical combinations.
 The remote host and port are the addresses and ports published by the central system to the outside world.
 Key is the connection key for the local substation, which needs to be paired during subsequent configuration of the connection center.

 ```
 Station Id=wireless_wz